DanielNavarro-UF/DanielNavarro-UF/README.md

 I am currently studying biomedial engineering and continuously improving my skills in the **tech area**.

 I use this GitHub to:
 - Save my studies
-- Learn Git and GitHub
 - Learn important technologies
+- Follow my evolution as a tech student
 - Save projects

 ---